js2264/RegAtlas/dashboard.Ahringer/releases/logs.md

 ## [0.2.1] - 2018-10-08
 ##### Added
-- Gene description fetched from WB
+- Gene description fetched from WB, when clicking on a button

 ##### Changed
 - Modified directories architecture
 - Modified procedure to upload the app
+- Style of actionBttns (to launch GO analysis and get gene description)

 ## [0.2.0] - 2018-10-08
 ##### Added